 Located at 2058 Brentwood Street in the Springfield section of South High Point

-This property was sold in 2014 and is undergoing restoration.
+This property was sold with a preservation easement in 2014.

 The Model Farm is located on Brentwood Street in the southern section of High Point.
 The house was constructed around 1867 just after the Civil War by Quakers, and stands as an important site representing Quaker history.
 It was important for providing new agricultural technology to farmers in the state that were suffering from the devastation caused by the Civil War.
 During the 1870s and 1880s, the farm attracted a great deal of attention for its progressive and innovative agricultural practices.
 It was so successful that North Carolina Governor Jonathan Worth proclaimed the farm as the “only green spot” in the Carolinas.

 The two-acre tract of land contains the original farmhouse, a 2,300 square foot home with many historic details such as a wide front porch, a three-sided bay window bay, and arched windows in the walk-in attic.
 Interior appointments reflect Quaker values of simplicity and include high-ceilings, plaster walls and ceilings, and running water.
 These amenities were novel in the South in the years after the Civil War.
 Due to the site’s deep history and unusual features, the property was listed on the National Register of Historic Places in 2010.